 This cake uses my Perfect Chocolate Cake batter, which is my absolute favourite chocolate cake!
 It's moist, not too sweet, and easy to make.
-For the best results, take the butter and eggs out of the fridge 4 hours before baking so that they come to room temperature and after adding the flour, only mix until the flour is just incorporated and you can no longer see any loose flour in the batter.
+For the best results, take the butter and eggs out of the fridge four hours before baking so that they come to room temperature.
+After adding the flour to the batter, only mix until the flour is just incorporated and you can no longer see any loose flour in the batter.

-Divide the cake batter between three 6" cake pans and bake until the cakes don't wobble when you shake the pans and if you stick a toothpick down into the middle of the cake, it should come out clean with no streaks of cake batter.
+Divide the cake batter between three 6" cake pans or convert the recipe to a different size using the printable recipe below.
+Bake until the cakes don't wobble when you shake the pans.
+If you stick a toothpick down into the middle of the cake, it should come out clean with no streaks of cake batter.

-Leave the cake layers in the pans for 10 minutes to cool and firm up slightly and then turn the cakes out onto a wire cooling rack.
+Leave the cake layers in the pans for 10 minutes to cool and firm up slightly.
+Then turn the cakes out onto a wire cooling rack.
 Let them cool completely before assembling your cake, which will take about three hours.

 Make the peanut butter cups